Pregnancy and Labour

 Persistent nausea or vomiting can be mild or quite debilitating.
 Acupuncture twice a week will in most cases help to manage these symptoms.

 Excess weight gain: overweight women can give birth to overweight babies who are likely to suffer from diabetes and weight problems as they grow up.
-Diet, exercise and acupuncture will improve metabolism and help weight loss.
+Diet, exercise and acupuncture can improve metabolism and help weight loss.

 Varicose veins in the legs or vulva cause local pain; while acupuncture does not cure these conditions it reduces the associated discomfort.